joms/PuttyColors/README.md

 PuttyColors
 ===========

-A Solarized Dark theme modified for use with Putty
+A Solarized Dark theme modified for use with PuTTY and PuTTY Tray.

+Right now it only supports sessions from files using PuTTY Tray.

+### Installation
+Under saved sessions in PuTTY Tray, select *Sessions from file*.
+When saving sessions, you will now find them in a folder called *Sessions* in the same folder as putty.exe is run from.
+Open the file with a name representing your sessions' name in a text editor, and switch out the colorcodes with the ones you find in [solarized_dark_puttytray.txt](https://github.com/joms/PuttyColors/blob/master/solarized_dark_puttytray.txt)

 ### Colors and indexes in Putty